Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 category: networking
 ---

-In this article I will walk you through setting up a secure resilient Web App using some new features that have just been release or are very close to release.
+In this article I will walk you through setting up a secure resilient site with Azure App Service Web Apps using some new features that have just been released or are very close to release.
 Below is the target setup.
-One or more instances of your Web App in multiple regions with Azure AD authentication and custom domain.
-Azure Front Door (AFD) will provide global load balancing and Web Application Firewall (WAF) capabilities, and the Web Apps will be isolated to only receive traffic from the specific AFD instance.
+One or more instances of your Web App in multiple regions with Azure AD authentication.
+Azure Front Door (AFD) will provide global load balancing and custom domain with certificates, and the Web Apps will be isolated to only receive traffic from the specific AFD instance.

-Most of the setup you can complete using the Azure portal, but there are some preview features that require scripting.
-I will be using Azure CLI throughout the walk-through, however Azure PowerShell or Azure Resource Manager templates will work as well.
-I am using bash though [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) to run the commands.
-If you are using a PowerShell or Cmd prompt, small syntax tweaks may be needed.

-If you are new to scripting, you will find [overview and instructions on installing Azure CLI here](https://docs.microsoft.com/cli/azure/install-azure-cli).
-You can also use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) from the portal.
-It also has a nice file editor you will be using in some of the steps.

 ![Final setup]({{site.baseurl}}/media/2021/03/secureapp-final-setup.png){: .align-center}

-The setup is divided into five steps:
+The setup is progressing in five steps:

 1. Basic Web App with Azure AD Authentication
 2. Add Azure Front Door
 3. Add Custom Domain and Certificate
-4. Restrict traffic to Web App from AFD
+4. Restrict traffic from Front Door to Web App
 5. Increase resiliency with multiple geo-distributed Web Apps

 In closing there will be a section on alternative approaches and advanced scenarios and an FAQ section.

+### Getting started

+Most of the setup you can complete using the Azure portal, but there are some preview features that require scripting.
+I will be using Azure CLI throughout the walk-through, however Azure PowerShell or Azure Resource Manager templates will work as well.
+I am using bash through [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) to run the commands.
+If you are using a PowerShell or Cmd prompt, small syntax tweaks may be needed.

+If you are new to scripting, you will find [overview and instructions on installing Azure CLI here](https://docs.microsoft.com/cli/azure/install-azure-cli).
+You can also use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) from the portal.
+It even has a nice file editor you will be using in some of the steps, so no local install is needed.

 ## 1. Basic Web App with Azure AD Authentication